Summarized Tax Strategies

 • Payments must be timely to avoid underpayment penalties (which can be severe) and missed elections can nullify the benefit (some states do not have a retro or “oopsie” option).

 • Each state’s program has unique deadlines and limits.
-Fortunately, these programs have been around for several years and are seasoned.
+Fortunately, the concept has been approved by the IRS since late 2020, meaning the laws and administrative processes are generally well-established and seasoned.

 Source: Year-End Tax Planning and PTET Blog

-• You can rent your home to your business for up to 14 days per year, tax-free.
+• You can rent your primary residence to your business for up to 14 days per year, tax-free.

-• Meetings or events must have a legitimate business purpose.
+• Meetings or events must have a legitimate business purpose such as board meetings, strategic planning sessions, company retreats, or client education events.

 Source: Reducing Taxes